-Life Help: Student Emergency and Basic Needs Resources
+Life Help: Basic Needs Resources

 Minnesota State University, Mankato recognizes the challenges that college students face every day.
 This website includes resources that you may find helpful to navigating life.